dennisXZX/web-developer-notes/Full Stack For Frontend Engineers.md

 Restart Nginx `service restart nginx`, now you should see your website by hitting your domain name.

-Now we link up everything
+This is how we link up everything

 YourDomainName.com -> 23.23.182.23 (Your VPS IP) -> Nginx -> Node app